 On the other hand, ACCA is one of the most recognized accountancy courses in the world.
 Headquartered in Glasgow, London, ACCA is recognized in almost 180 countries across Europe, North America, Oceania, the Caribbean, Central, and South America, Africa, and Asia.
 While it also has significant applications and power in the Indian context (except when it comes to signing off on audit papers) there is a huge and growing demand for ACCA across the world.
 Unlike the CA course by ICAI, ACCA offers students with flexible study and course options with nearly 300 Approved Learning Providers for student tuition worldwide.

 Combining the power of both courses

 A sure-fire way to get the best shot of working internationally as an accountant is to combine both courses: CA and ACCA.
-While the CA course is highly accredited in India, one drawback is that it focuses primarily on the Indian standards and business laws.
+While the CA course is highly accredited in India, one drawback is that it focuses primarily on Indian standards and business laws.
 However, international companies consider global standards and practices in their candidates.
-This knowledge and global exposure can be gained by attaining the ACCA, since it focuses on a world class curriculum.
+This knowledge and global exposure can be gained by attaining the ACCA since it focuses on a world-class curriculum.
 For a qualified CA, adding this degree is not that tough since CA holders are entitled to exemptions in 9 out of the 13 papers contained in the ACCA examinations.
-On the contrary someone who has done ACCA and would like to do CA then there are no exemptions which shall be provided on the CA course.
+On the contrary, someone has done ACCA and would like to do CA then there are no exemptions that shall be provided on the CA course.

-While accountancy can be seen as a staid profession, it can be a pathway to career which would see international success and recognition.
+While accountancy can be seen as a staid profession, it can be a pathway to a career that would see international success and recognition.
 As long as there are businesses, the world will always need accountants.